davidcristian/Army-Database-TSQL/README.md

 Observations:
 - You can use views in at most 3 queries.
-- You can change the relational structure created for the first lab.
+- You can change the relational structure created previously.
 - Your queries must be relevant to the problem domain.

 ### 3